 Good drainage is a must.
 If your soil tends to be a bit heavy, add some perlite or coarse sand to lighten it up.

-Even though Tradescantia Nanouk is bred to be compact, it still has some of the sprawling and wandering habits of its cousins.
+Even though Tradescantia Nanouk is bred to be compact, it still has some of its cousins’ sprawling and wandering habits.
 Keep the plant pinched back to encourage bushier growth.

 As with all Tradescantia, propagation is a breeze.
 Just trim off cuttings and start them in soil or in water.